CMPUT301F23T29/agile-beast/README.md

 ## About The Project
-An Android app to add and store items(modify).
-This project is part of the University of Alberta CMPUT 301 course built by students of Team 32 for the Winter 2023 term.
+To assist in making a household inventory (for purposes like insurance), we have created a mobile application that allows one to efficiently record and manage the items that they own, and store this information.
+This project is part of the University of Alberta CMPUT 301 course built by students of Team 29 for the Fall 2023 term.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Documentation
 - <a name ="Documentation" href = "https://github.com/CMPUT301F23T29/agile-beast/wiki">Check out our Wiki for all our documentation.</a>
-- <a href = ""> Check out our javadocs here </a>

 ### Built With
 <img src = "https://img.shields.io/badge/Android-3DDC84?style=for-the-badge&logo=android&logoColor=white"/> <img src = "https://img.shields.io/badge/Java-ED8B00?style=for-the-badge&logo=openjdk&logoColor=white" />